Dylan Kuo: Personal life

 Kuo was previously in a long-term public relationship with a woman simply known as Amy to the public.
 He and Amy started dating during his early modeling career.
 It was a long-distance relationship because Amy left Taiwan during the second year of their relationship to study in the United States.
 Kuo confirmed in 2008 that he and Amy had ended their relationship some time in 2007.

 Kuo has a mild case of obsessive–compulsive disorder.
-He revealed in an interview that he carries a tooth brush, tooth paste and dental floss with him everywhere, and he must brush his teeth after every meal.
-Also showering three times a day to make sure he doesn't have any body odor and putting on cologne whenever he heads outside his home, even if it is a few minute errand to the local market or bank.
+He revealed in an interview that he carries a tooth brush, tooth paste, and dental floss with him everywhere, and he must brush his teeth after every meal.
+He also showers three times a day to make sure he does not have any body odor and putting on cologne whenever he heads outside his home, even if it is a few minute errand to the local market or bank.

 Kuo is best friends with actor Peter Ho.
 The two met while collaborating on the 2007 drama Men and Legends.
 The two share an interest in body building and a passion for video gaming.
 Kuo served as best man at Ho's 2016 wedding.